-HYBRID-ORIGIN
+HYBRID-BASED

-Under OSSA, the tax on a remote sale is determined using the 1) tax base of the seller's state (origin) and 2) the sales tax rate of the buyer's state (destination)
+The tax on a remote sale is determined using the 1) tax base of the seller's state (origin) and 2) the sales tax rate of the buyer's state (destination)

-REMOTE SALES TAX LEGISLATION TIMELINE 2013-2016
+REMOTE SALES TAX TIMELINE 2013-2018

-REMOTE SALES TAX LEGISLATION TIMELINE 2013-2016 MID-APRIL 2013 During debate on the Senate FY 2014 Budget Resolution, Maj.
-Leader Harry Reid (D-NV) invokes Rule 14 that allows the Marketplace Fairness Act of 2013 (S.743) to move directly to the Senate floor, bypassing Senate Finance Committee Bill brought to the floor after a bipartisan majority votes to move forward APRIL 22, 2013 • In its strongest show of support to date, the White House released a Statement of Administration Policy in favor of the Marketplace Fairness Act MAY 6, 2013 After several days of debate, with a vote of 69-27, the Senate passes S. 743 with strong bipartisan support Measure sent to the House where it was later referred to the House Committee on the Judiciary SEPTEMBER 18, 2013 House Judiciary Chairman Bob Goodlatte (R-VA), although not supportive of S. 743, releases basic principles on remote sales tax Chairman Goodlatte signals that he acknowledges the issue should be addressed and would like to consider potential solutions MARCH 12, 2014 Full House Judiciary Committee holds hearing, Exploring Alternative Solutions on the Internet Sales Tax Issue, a positive development within the debate Options discussed include: utilizing origin sourcing for taxing remote sales, requiring reporting but not collection, adopting multistate agreement similar to the Streamline Agreement with changes JULY 15, 2014 • With the hope to spur movement in both chambers, a new measure was introduced that tied MFA with temporary extension of the Internet Tax Freedom Act, which is an existing prohibition on state and local taxation of Internet access services DECEMBER 2014 • 30 Republican U.S. Representatives call meeting with then-Speaker John Boehner to urge action on MFA before the end of 113th Congress, but the second session ends with no further movement of the legislation

-REMOTE SALES TAX LEGISLATION TIMELINE 2013-2016 JANUARY 2015 Judiciary Chairman Goodlatte begins circulating principle concepts of his solution to remote sales tax issue - a proposal that does not follow MFA approach Most notably, the sales tax under his proposal would be based on the location of the seller rather than the location of the buyer MARCH 10, 2015 The Marketplace Fairness Act (S. 698) is reintroduced in the Senate by Sens.
+MID-APRIL 2013 During debate on the Senate FY 2014 Budget Resolution, then-Majority Leader Harry Reid (D-Nev.) invokes Rule 14 that allows the Marketplace Fairness Act of 2013 (S.743) to move directly to the Senate floor, bypassing Senate Finance Committee Bill brought to the floor after a bipartisan majority votes to move forward MAY, 6 2013 After several days of debate, with a vote of 69-27, the Senate passes S. 743 with strong bipartisan support Measure sent to the House where it was later referred to the House Committee on the Judiciary SEPTEMBER 18, 2013 • House Judiciary Chairman Bob Goodlatte (R-Va.), although not supportive of S. 743, releases basic principles on remote sales tax Chairman Goodlatte signals that he acknowledges the issue should be addressed and would like to consider potential solutions MARCH 12, 2014 Full House Judiciary Committee holds hearing, "Exploring Alternative Solutions on the Internet Sales Tax Issue," a positive development within the debate Options discussed include: utilizing origin sourcing for taxing remote sales, requiring reporting but not collection, adopting multistate agreement similar to the Streamline Agreement with changes DECEMBER 2014 • 30 Republican U.S. Representatives call meeting with then-Speaker John Boehner (R-Ohio) to urge action on MFA before the end of 113th Congress, but the second session ends with no further movement of the legislation JANUARY 2015 Judiciary Chairman Goodlatte begins circulating principle concepts of his solution to remote sales tax issue - a proposal that does not follow MFA approach Most notably, the sales tax under his proposal would be based on the location of the seller rather than the location of the buyer MARCH 2015 The Marketplace Fairness Act (S. 698) is reintroduced in the Senate by Sens.
 Enzi (R-Wyo.), Durbin (D-III.), Alexander (R-Tenn.) and Heitkamp (D-N.D.)
-JULY 1, 2015 Rep. Jason Chaffetz (R-Utah) introduces H.R.
-2775, the Remote Transactions Parity Act (RTPA) of 2015 Although containing some differences, RTPA largely follows the approach to tax remote sales outlined in the Senate's MFA DECEMBER 2015 In a surprising move, Sen. Ron Wyden (D-Ore.) includes a permanent extension of ITFA to a customs and trade enforcement conference report, in an attempt to pass the legislation without tying it to MFA Senate MFA champions block efforts to advance conference report to try and force consideration of MFA FEBRUARY 2016 • Senate MFA champions withdraw opposition to conference report, path for ITFA passage is cleared in return for a promise by Sen. Majority Leader Mitch McConnell (R-Ky.) that he will bring up MFA on the floor for a vote before the end of the year AUGUST 2016 House Speaker Paul Ryan (R-Wis.) signals desire to resolve the issue of remote sales tax Chairman Goodlatte releases discussion draft of Online Sales Simplification Act of 2016 on August 25 DECEMBER 2016 • The 114th session of Congress comes to an end, but despite the efforts of a number of legislators, no further action is taken on either MFA or RTPA APRIL 27, 2017 • Bipartisan groups of members reintroduce the Marketplace Fairness Act of 2017 (S. 976) and the Remote Transactions Parity Act of 2017 (H.R.
-2193) in the Senate and House, respectively
+JULY 1, 2015 • Rep. Jason Chaffetz (R-Utah) introduces H.R.
+2775, the Remote Transactions Parity Act (RTPA) of 2015 • Although containing some differences, RTPA largely follows the approach to tax remote sales outlined in the Senate's MFA AUGUST 2016 House Speaker Paul Ryan (R-Wis.) signals desire to resolve the issue of remote sales tax Chairman Goodlatte releases discussion draft of Online Sales Simplification Act of 2016 on August 25 DECEMBER 2016 The 114th session of Congress comes to an end, but despite the efforts of a number of legislators, no further action is taken on either MFA or RTPA APRIL 27, 2017 Bipartisan groups of members reintroduce the Marketplace Fairness Act of 2017 (S. 976) and the Remote Transactions Parity Act of 2017 (H.R.
+2193) in the Senate and House, respectively MARCH 23, 2018 Despite efforts from a bipartisan group of members to include a remote sales tax compromise in the government funding legislation, the FY 2018 omnibus package passed without addressing the issue JUNE 21, 2018 • U.S. Supreme Court ruled in South Dakota v.
+Wayfair that states and local governments can require vendors with no physical presence in the state to collect and remit existing sales taxes on remote or online purchases